umdaaron/377_Project/README.md

 - `POST /api/applications`: Saves job applications

 ## Known Bugs
-- Chart visualization does not load up some of the summary statistics for the different types of aggregates we would want to capture.
+- Chart visualization does not load up some of the summary statistics for the different types of aggregates, when it comes to job postings, which limits the number of visualizations.

 ## Future Development:
 - Improve search filter functionality.